tcondeixa/bucket-web-client/README.md

 `GOOGLE_APPLICATION_CREDENTIALS` env variable with the path to the service account credentials in json format.
 This is only needed in case you provide access to GCP Storage Buckets.
+You need to install `Cloud Resource Manager API` and allow the service account to access the projects you want to be able to list buckets.

-The service account need to allow:
+The service account needs the following roles:
 - List
 - Get